HannahEG/Cryptocurrencies/README.md

 # Cryptocurrencies
-Utilized Unsupervised Learning: Cryptocurrency Companies were evaluated to determine potential investment opportunities.
+Unsupervised Learning to evaluate Cryptocurrency Companies and determine potential investment opportunities.

-The following were utilized:
+*The following were utilized and generated:*

 ### Primary Component Analysis
 ![](PCAdataframe.png)